ertval/groupie-tracker/README.md

 - **Clean architecture**: Repository pattern with clear separation
 - **Audit compliance**: All required test cases pass
 - **Error handling**: Proper HTTP status codes and error pages

+## 📝 Development Workflow

+1. Tests are always written first (TDD).
+2. The repository pattern is strictly followed (`internal/repository/repository.go`).
+3. Templates are self-contained and not modified by code refactoring.
+4. All code is reviewed for idiomatic Go and KISS compliance before merging.
+5. Known test folder issue does not affect main application functionality.

 ## 📄 License